Parametric Mean-Field empirical Bayes in high-dimensional linear regression

 and the following limit holds under both the oracle and variational posteriors:

 \end{prop} In other words, under the oracle posterior, a CLT with a normal limiting distribution holds for the statistic $\sumin q_i \beta_i$.
 Interestingly, the above result shows that one may replace the intractable mean and variance of the oracle posterior $\PP_{\theta_0}$ with the tractable counterparts that arise from the Mean-Field approximation $\QQ_{\theta_0}$.
 This allows one to perform posterior inference, such as constructing credible intervals with explicit expressions.
-Note that establishing limit distributions of the oracle posterior requires the asymptotic requirement $p \ll n^{2/3}$.
+Note that establishing limit distributions of the oracle posterior requires the asymptotic scaling $p \ll n^{2/3}$.

 Armed with this result, our goal is to perform inference for one-dimensional projections $\sumin q_i\beta_i$ when $\theta_0$ is unavailable.
-Given an EB estimator $\thetahat$, two immediate questions are: \begin{itemize} \item Does \cref{prop:oracle CLT} generalize to the EB posterior? \item Can one modify the centering and variance in \cref{prop:oracle CLT} to data-driven quantities (for example the plug-in counterparts using $\thetahat$)? \end{itemize} The following result answers both questions, where the first question is true (see part (b)) but the plug-in part of the second question is generally false (see part (c)).
+Given an EB estimator $\thetahat$, two immediate questions are: \begin{itemize} \item Does \cref{prop:oracle CLT} generalize to the EB posterior? \item Can one modify the centering and variance in \cref{prop:oracle CLT} to data-driven quantities (for example the plug-in counterparts using $\thetahat$) to get a limit under the oracle posterior? \end{itemize} The following result answers both questions: the first holds (see part (b)), whereas the plug-in version of the second generally fails (see part (c)).
 Recalling the notation $B_{t,d,\theta}$ and $W_{\theta_0}$ from \cref{def:information}, define the following Jacobian $J:\textnormal{int}(\Theta) \to \R^k$:

 \begin{thm} Let $q = (q_1, \ldots, q_p) \in \R^p$ denote a standardized deterministic vector with $\|q\|_\infty = o(1)$, and set $\hat{\upsilon}_p := \sumin q_i^2 \hat{\tau}_i^2$.
 Suppose $p \ll n^{2/3}$ and assume $\thetahat \xp \theta_0$. \begin{enumerate}[(a)] \item We have $\hat{\upsilon}_p \mid X \xp \upsilon(\theta_0),$ where $\upsilon(\theta_0)$ is the value defined in \eqref{eq:upsilon defn}.